Global

 While in country, the group will visit a local school, a university, and meet with communities and groups supported by Self Help Africa’s programmes.
 Students are encouraged to share what they have learned with their peers and communities when they return home.

-Read about our trip to malawi
+Read about our trip to zambia

 Further Resources